SRINETHIR/Hardware-Design/README.md

 ```

 The plot of GLS simulated ternary_operator_mux.v:
-We can observe the mismatch is the simulation.
+We can observe the mismatch in the simulation.

 ![4_ternaryoperator_GLSsimulation](https://github.com/SRINETHIR/Hardware-Design/assets/141196086/e792915d-f8eb-4a56-a88c-5c344097578c)